Dynamic Electromagnetic Navigation: Abstract

 \section{Abstract}

-Remote magnetic manipulation offers wireless control over magnetic objects, which has important medical applications, such as targeted drug delivery and minimally invasive surgeries.
-Magnetic manipulation systems are categorized into systems using permanent magnets and systems based on electromagnets.
-Electro-Magnetic Navigation Systems (eMNSs) are believed to have a superior actuation bandwidth, facilitating trajectory tracking and disturbance rejection.
+Magnetic navigation offers wireless control over magnetic objects, which has important medical applications, such as targeted drug delivery and minimally invasive surgery.
+Magnetic navigation systems are categorized into systems using permanent magnets and systems based on electromagnets.
+Electromagnetic Navigation Systems (eMNSs) are believed to have a superior actuation bandwidth, facilitating trajectory tracking and disturbance rejection.
 This greatly expands the range of potential medical applications and includes even dynamic environments as encountered in cardiovascular interventions.
-In order to highlight the dynamic capabilities of eMNSs, we successfully stabilize a (non-magnetic) inverted pendulum on the tip of a magnetically driven arm.
-Our method employs a model-based design approach, where we capture the dynamics that describe the interaction of the pendulum system and the magnetic field through Lagrangian mechanics.
-Using system identification we estimate the system parameters, the actuation bandwidth, and characterize the system's nonlinearity.
-We design a state-feedback controller to stabilize the inherently unstable dynamics, and compensate for errors arising from the calibration of the magnetic field and the angle measurement system.
-Additionally, we integrate an iterative learning control scheme that allows us to accurately track non-equilibrium trajectories while concurrently maintaining stability of the inverted pendulum.
-To our knowledge, this is the first effort to stabilize a 3D inverted pendulum through remote magnetic manipulation.
+To showcase the dynamic capabilities of eMNSs, we successfully stabilize a (non-magnetic) inverted pendulum on the tip of a magnetically driven arm.
+Our approach employs a model-based framework that leverages Lagrangian mechanics to capture the interaction between the mechanical dynamics and the magnetic field.
+Using system identification, we estimate unknown parameters, the actuation bandwidth, and characterize the system's nonlinearity.
+To explore the limits of electromagnetic navigation and evaluate its scalability, we characterize the electrical system dynamics and perform reference measurements on a clinical-scale eMNS, affirming that the proposed dynamic control methodologies effectively translate to larger coil configurations.
+A state-feedback controller stabilizes the inherently unstable pendulum, and an iterative learning control scheme enables accurate tracking of non-equilibrium trajectories.
+Furthermore, to understand structural limitations of our control strategy, we analyze the influence of magnetic field gradients on the motion of the system.
+To our knowledge, this is the first demonstration to stabilize a 3D inverted pendulum through electromagnetic navigation.